-Benefit In-Network Out-of-Network Limitations Durable medical equipment (such as wheelchairs nebulizers, oxygen and hospital beds) Plan pays 100% Not Covered In-network benefit only.
+Damafit In Notwork Out of Noture 1 Benefit In-Network Out-of-Network Limitations Durable medical equipment (such as wheelchairs and hospital beds) Plan pays 100% Not Covered In-network benefit only.
 Prosthetics/ orthotics Plan pays 100% Not Covered In-network only.
 Orthotics are covered only for non-routine foot orthotics - limited to one pair per adult and two pairs per child in a calendar year.
 Medical and diabetic supplies (such as catheters and syringes) Plan pays 100% Not Covered In-network only benefit.
 Wigs Plan pays 100% Plan pays 50% of the allowed amount after the deductible Only covered following chemo or radiation therapy.
-Nutritional supplements that require a prescription (such as formulas and modified solid food products) Plan pays 100% Plan pays 50% of the allowed amount after the deductible Hearing aids Plan pays 100% for two hearing aids per lifetime.
-Not Covered In-network only.
+Nutritional supplements that require a prescription (formulas and modified solid food products) Plan pays 100% Plan pays 50% of the allowed amount after the deductible Hearing aids Plan pays 100% for 2 hearing aids per lifetime Not Covered In-network only.
 Lifetime benefit limitation.
 Covered only with a participating hearing aid provider.